securenetizen/cinematacms/docs/setup/upload-subdomain-setup.md

 - Handle all file upload operations through the `/fu/` endpoint
 - Redirect all other requests to the main domain
 - Support both HTTP and HTTPS with forced HTTPS in production
-- Allow large file uploads up to 800MB (configurable)
+- Allow large file uploads
 - Implement CORS and CSRF protection for secure cross-domain uploads

 ## Configuration Components